 Malta, Malta, Malta.
 You sly fox, I almost didn’t see you there tucked down near northern Africa.
-You’re so small, I had sea views from the balcony of my hotel that was situated in the center of the island.
+You’re so small, I had sea views from the balcony of my hotel which was situated in the centre of the island.
 True story.

 When you first strut up to the capital Valletta you realise that the entire island is basically a massive stone fort so you would have to be wacko to try and attack it.
 Historical naval burn on Germany and Italy.
 Malta is a funny one, let me tell you.

 I had it in my head that food would be cheap in Malta as it is in, say, Spain.
 I am not sure if it is because both countries are located south-ish or because they both contain at least one vowel “a” in their name, but that’s how my mind jumped hard to conclusions with no basis of facts.
 What I should have realised, was being a 27 km by 14.5 km island, means there isn’t much space to grow those delish avos next to those organic, free grazing, mobile steaks that I so do enjoy.
 It also means that meals cost as much, if not more than in Amsterdam since everything needs to be imported.
 Don’t hate me but I was bamboozled into purchasing a kebab doner pita for I can’t believe I am typing this– 5.50 euros.
 YOU NUTS.
 That is what they charged in multiple shops so don’t you even tell me oh you got swindled.
 Ugh, and the supermarkets.
 I walked through the door-frame and cash just flew out of my pockets in an expensive breeze, smacking the British person behind me.
 This is where it gets weird.
 Many things are expensive but then you can find other things for quizzically cheap- Cisk (Maltan) beer for 2 euros for a pint, a rare breakfast in Valletta town centre for 3.50.
 It don’t make no sense.